marshmann/ChatServer/README.md

 # ChatServer
-A simple to use and edit chat server and client.
+A simple to use and edit chat server and client, utilizing node with express and socket.io.

 It goes without saying that server.js contains the server-side code.